Xin-jxy/CRC_analysis_shiny/README.md

 ## BASH
 ### RNAseq UP-stream analysis
-The alignment and annotation process are done at serveur, find the data by taping `cd /data/data_cremer_lab/LungT_Covid_XinAnalysis` in Terminal.
-See what we have in this repertory with command `ls`. (detail about the alignment and annotation, please read my report, the command bash is availiable in the repertory as well)
+The alignment and annotation process is done at server, find the data by taping `cd /data/data_cremer_lab/LungT_Covid_XinAnalysis` in Terminal.
+See what we have in this repertory with the command `ls`. (detail about the alignment and annotation, please read my report, the command bash is available in the repertory as well)

 ## R
 ### A script individual for the convenience of shiny or other utilizations

-`Universal_Function.R` is a script which contains divers function for avoiding the repetition of code, which could be modified in different situation, the detail of utilization is written in the script.
+`Universal_Function.R` is a script that contains diverse functions for avoiding the repetition of code, which could be modified in different situations, the detail of utilization is written in the script.

 ### RNAseq DOWN-stream analysis

-`analyse_DEGs_Deseq2-EdgeR.R` is a script which contains mainly the process of gene differentially expressed (DEGs) analysis with two toolkits DESeq2 and edgeR.
+`analyse_DEGs_Deseq2-EdgeR.R` is a script that contains mainly the process of gene differentially expressed (DEGs) analysis with two toolkits DESeq2 and edgeR.

-`Enrichessement-analysis.R` is a script of enrichment analysis, contains the GO, KEGG, GESA analysis.
+`Enrichessement-analysis.R` is a script of enrichment analysis, containing the GO, KEGG, GESA analysis.

 `mcp_counter.R` and `Consensus_TME.R` are two scripts similary by using the toolkit MCPcounter and ConsensusTME.
 ConsensusTME can use design signature genes for calculating the score.